 It may be worth a look online at finding your face shape and then looking for a haircut that works with that and your age.
 That’s not to say if you live a certain style, but the guidelines say a different look would suit more: it’s your choice.
 Sometimes breaking the rules helps more than following them.

-While changing colour is tempting, don’t forget your underlying complexion: will I look wasted out?
-Am I too pale for dark hair or should I go lighter as I get older?
+While changing colour is tempting, don’t forget your underlying complexion.
+Will this make me look washed out?
+Am I too pale for dark hair?
+Should I go lighter as I get older?
 Again, look online and do a bit of research.
 There are some excellent blogs or advice out there (like Whispers from a Wig Wearer).

 Things to think about…